 King Cake: A Twelfth Night Tradition

-We all love king cake.
+I scream, you scream, we all scream for ... king cake!
 Learn why it's part of the Twelfth Night tradition.

 When is Twelfth Night?

 Twelfth Night marks the official opening of Carnival season, a period of masquerade balls, parties and parades culminating in the celebration of Mardi Gras.
-Twelfth Night can fall on either Jan.
-5 or 6, depending on whether you count from Christmas Day or the day after Christmas.
-New Orleans celebrates Twelfth Night on Jan.
-6.
+It falls 12 days after Christmas, with New Orleans celebrating Twelfth Night on January 6, and coincides with the Feast of the Epiphany, a Catholic celebration of the visit of the Magi to the baby Jesus.

 When is Mardi Gras?

-Mardi Gras falls on the day before Ash Wednesday, the beginning of the Catholic penitential season of Lent.
-The exact date changes year-to-year, so Mardi Gras can be as early as Feb.
-3 or as late as March 9, making Carnival season as short as 28 days or as long as 63 days.
+Mardi Gras falls on the day before Ash Wednesday, the beginning of the Catholic season of Lent.
+The exact date changes year to year, so Mardi Gras can be as early as February 3 or as late as March 9, making Carnival season as short as 28 days or as long as 63 days.

 Twelfth Night Celebrations in New Orleans

-Several events and parades are typically scheduled on Jan.
-6 in New Orleans, starting with a morning press conference and king cake party with the mayor.
-Representatives from all of the parades that roll in the city typically attend this event.
-Explore other parades and events on Twelfth Night:
+Several events and parades typically occur on January 6 in New Orleans, starting with a morning king-cake party with the mayor and representatives from all of the parades that roll in the city typically.
+Other Twelfth Night parades and events include:

-- The Krewe de Jeanne d'Arc foot parade strolls through the French Quarter.
+- The Krewe de Jeanne d'Arc foot parade that strolls through the French Quarter.

-- The Phunny Phorty Phellows, the group that started the trolley tradition in 1982, rolls from the Willow Street Car Barn on the St. Charles Avenue streetcar.
+- The Phunny Phorty Phellows streetcar ride that rolls from the Willow Street Car Barn on the St. Charles Avenue line.

 - The city’s second-oldest Carnival organization, the Twelfth Night Revelers, present a private ball honoring debutantes.
 Borrowing from a centuries-old European custom, the men roll out a giant cake and distribute slices to young ladies at the ball.
 The lucky young woman who receives the golden bean hidden inside the cake is declared queen; the remaining women receive silver beans and serve as maids in her majesty’s court.